minutelab/demos/wordpress/README.md

 Follow these step to Import a new project:

-* Run `import.mlab` with a new project name and Input folder as parameters.
+* Run `import.mlab` with a new project name an Input folder and php version (default 5.6) as parameters.

 ## Setup description